 We then headed to Linda’s gorgeous Lime Farm, known as Bundy Limes.
 Such a gorgeous property where we how heard how Linda had bought the farm, built it up and the process of harvesting limes.
 Here we also had a beautiful afternoon tea under a large shady tree and ate delicious pastries and cakes – once again from Indulge!

 We then stopped by the Pacific Gold Macadamia Nut factory were we got a sneak peak in to the factory as well as tried some yummy macadamia nuts.
 Next up we headed to Bundaberg Roses before our last stop at Pritchard Farms Sweet Potatoes.
-Our family eat sweet potatoes by the bucket load, so it was quite interesting to see how they grow and harvest sweet potatoes.

 The tour was very interesting, however probably not well suited for small children.
 Myla did get bored fairly quickly and started to play up a little bit. mind you we had had a busy morning also.